 Exercise will improve endurance, muscle strength, and improve the range of motion.
 With limited physical capacity due to pain, you must seek the orthopedic’s advice and devise an exercise regime.
-The doctor may recommend strengthening exercises for hip or joint recovery; walk for overall strength and flexibility and even the upper body conditioning exercises which can help in reducing muscle soreness and fatigue that can be caused by the use of a cane or other walking aids.
+The doctor may recommend strengthening exercises for hip or joint recovery; walking for overall strength and flexibility and even upper body conditioning exercises which can help in reducing muscle soreness and fatigue that can be caused by the use of a cane or other walking aids.

 Avoid the Don’ts